gretazella/web-scraping/README.md

-Web scraping by Melanie Walsh.
+The Web scraping notebooks are originally by Melanie Walsh.

 The Selenium tutorial notebook is based on snippets of code from: https://github.com/SeleniumHQ/seleniumhq.github.io/blob/trunk//examples/python/tests/getting_started/first_script.py#L4